 We are just starting out but I am already bored of the stereotypical “homeschoolers lack Socialization Debate”, discussing it is like beating a dead horse.
 Yet, thanks to the article, “What Homeschooling Gets Wrong About Socialization” here we are (yawn) again.

-My temper ignited when I read What Homeschoolers Get Wrong About Socialization.
-In fact, it irritated and upset a good portion of the homeschool community.
+This was irritating to read: What Homeschoolers Get Wrong About Socialization.
+In fact, it annoyed and upset a good portion of the homeschool community.
 I let this sit for a few days and allowed myself to cool-off.
-I wanted to discuss this honestly and openly without letting anger ruin a homeschooling perspective.

-I quickly realized that the “former” school teacher that wrote this was merely writing a subjective opinion piece, that included no actual facts or evidenced based studies.
+I soon realized that the “former” school teacher that wrote this was merely writing a subjective opinion piece.
+Which included no actual facts or evidenced based studies.
 She wrote this from the outside looking in, with no personal or professional experience from within a homeschool community.
 The little experience she has had with homeschoolers are the ones that were not successful with homeschooling and ended up in the school system.
 She then uses this rare unsuccessful homeschooler to hold as a standard to measure by.